 The Graduate Record Examination (GRE) is required of all applicants.
 Information about the GRE including test dates and locations can be found at gre.org.
 Please have an official score report sent to the University of Michigan (Institution code 1839, department code 4401) at least 4-5 weeks prior to the application deadline.
 GRE scores must be no older than five-years old to be valid.
 There is no minimum requirement for the GRE test.

 If you have taken the GMAT or LSAT, we can use those scores in place of the GRE.
 LSAT scores should be listed on the additional information page of the online application.

 English Proficiency / TOEFL / IELTS

 All non-native English speakers must take either the TOEFL, or the IELTS.
 Scores must be no older than two years old to be valid.
 Non-native English speakers who have earned their degree from a university, where English is the primary language of instruction, are not required to submit a TOEFL or IELTS.
-The student must have attended the institution for a minimum of four years, and achieved a 4 year degree from that institution to receive a TOEFL, IELTS waiver.
+The student must have achieved a 4 year degree to receive a TOEFL, IELTS waiver.
 U.S. citizenship does not exempt applicants from taking the test if his/her native language is not English.
 Students only need to take one of the above listed tests.
 Taubman College does not admit students that have not met minimum score requirements.